DBMods/forum-extender-plus/README.md

 If you're following a stable or experimental build thread, the script will detect when it's no longer sticky, and automatically find the newest one for you.

 ###Super User Post Highlighting
-Super Users offer in-depth information and solutions.
+Super Users, knowing what they do, are able to offer in-depth information and solutions.
 Their posts are highlighted in gold on threads.
 There's also built-in throttling to disable them if they exceed a certain percentage of posts (to avoid an entirely gold page).

 ###Forum Regular Highlighting
-Forum regulars besides the Super Users are often on the forums as well, and provide useful information as well.
+Forum regulars besides the Super Users are often on the forums as well, and provide useful information.
 Their posts are automatically highlighted in green.

 ###Post Title Hiding
 Let's face it.
 The post title box just gets in the way, and only does anything if you create a new thread.
-It will automatically be disabled unless you're creating a new thread.
+Now, unless you're creating a new thread, it's automatically hidden.

-###Dropbox Integration
+###Dropbox API Integration
 You must be authenticated with Dropbox to use the preferences and post drafting, but they sync to all of your computers via the Dropbox Datastore API.

 ###Settings Panel